 Placement Scheduling Processes

-All placements are arranged through the EL Office using a computerized SmartMatch program to match students to practice sites.
-Students are asked to provide information about their preferences*, conflicts of interest, and Access and Equity Service (AES) accommodations to the EL Office for the SmartMatch process.
+All placements are arranged through the EL Office using a SmartMatch program to match students to practice sites.
+Students are asked to provide information about their region/site preferences*, block conflicts, conflicts of interest, and Access and Equity Service (AES) accommodations to the EL Office for the SmartMatch process.

-*Although the EL Office will endeavor to accommodate the student’s preferences, there is absolutely no guarantee that a student will be placed in their community or block of choice.
+*Although the EL Office will endeavor to accommodate the student’s preferences, there is absolutely no guarantee that a student will be placed in their region/site of choice.

-Site allocation for placements will be influenced primarily by the availability of pharmacies, preceptors, and sites willing to participate in the EL program, and which meet the preceptor and site requirements.
+Site allocation for placements will be influenced primarily by the availability of pharmacies, preceptors, and sites who meet preceptor and site requirements and are willing to participate in the EL program.
+Availability is subject to change at any time, even after placement matches are confirmed.

-Community pharmacy placements will occur within the province of Saskatchewan at sites that meet specified criteria and standards.
-Hospital and elective rotations may occur outside of the province if circumstances permit.
+Community and hospital pharmacy placements (PHAR 185, 285, 481, 482) will occur within the province of Saskatchewan at sites that meet specified criteria and standards.
+Elective rotations (PHAR 483, 484) may occur outside of the province if circumstances permit.

 Students can reasonably be expected to complete placements anywhere in Saskatchewan, including rural and remote communities.
 Students are therefore encouraged to explore accommodation and transportation options, including obtaining a driver's license.